Farm shop café

 Parking available onsite

 You can taste them first in the café as part of the excellent cooked breakfast.
-Light lunches, quiches, and jacket potatoes are on the menu during the day, best enjoyed on the terrace if the weather allows.
+Light lunches, quiches, and jacket potatoes are on the menu during the day, and they pride themselves on having ‘the best selection of homemade cakes and desserts for miles around’, all best enjoyed on the terrace if the weather allows.
 Kids can canter about on the lawn and pedal around on toy tractors while parents admire the view down to the Newmarket gallops.